Li Xiannian

 Li worked as an apprentice carpenter in his teenage years to support his family.
 He joined the Communist Party in December 1927 and became a soldier in the Chinese Red Army.
-After studying at the Military–Political University and the Central Party School, he became an influential and successful military commander during the Second Sino–Japanese War and the Chinese Civil War, distinguishing himself in the Huai–Hai Campaign.
+After studying at the Military–Political University and the Central Party School, he became an influential and successful military commander during the Second Sino-Japanese War and the Chinese Civil War, distinguishing himself in the Huaihai campaign.

 After the PRC was established, he served as Governor and Party Secretary of his native Hubei Province from 1949 to 1954, and then joined the central leadership in Beijing, serving as Minister of Finance (1954–1970) and Vice Premier (1954–1982).
 He supported Mao Zedong's designated successor, Hua Guofeng, and was named Vice Chairman of the Party (1977–1982).

-One of the Eight Elders of the Communist Party, he was considered the most leftist among them, both politically and economically.
-Li played a key role in blocking privatizations and maintaining state control in many sectors of the economy, promoted classical Communist political and cultural values through his patronage of theorists such as Hu Qiaomu and Deng Liqun, and was instrumental in purging liberals Hu Yaobang and Zhao Ziyang.
-He enthusiastically advocated for the military suppression of the Tiananmen Square protests.
+One of the Eight Elders of the Party, he was considered the most leftist among them, both politically and economically.
+Li played a key role in blocking privatizations and maintaining state control in many sectors of the economy.
+He promoted classical Communist political and cultural values through his patronage of theorists such as Hu Qiaomu and Deng Liqun, and was instrumental in purging the liberals Hu Yaobang and Zhao Ziyang.
+He enthusiastically advocated for military suppression of the 1989 Tiananmen Square protests.

 Biography

 Early career

 Born in Hong'an, Hubei, Li came from a poor family and spent his teenage years working at a carpenter's shop.
 He joined the Chinese Communist Party in December 1927, and served as an army captain and political commissar for the Chinese Red Army during the Long March.
+He was a military cadre in Zhang Guotao West Route Army.

 After arriving in Yan'an, he studied at the Counter-Japanese Military and Political University and at the Central Party School.
-He fought in both the Second Sino–Japanese War and the subsequent Chinese Civil War, especially in the Central Plains, and played a key role in many Communist victories, most significantly in the Huai–Hai Campaign.
+Here he was under pressure, as other military cadres who served on the West Route Army.
+He fought in both the Second Sino-Japanese War, where he was sent to the Hubei-Henan Region to lead the guerrilla and establish an Anti-Japanese base area, and the Chinese Civil War, especially in the Central Plains, and played a key role in many Communist victories, most significantly in the Huai–Hai Campaign.

-Maoist People's Republic
+Mao-era China

 After the Communists' victory in China, Li was appointed Governor and Party Secretary of his native Hubei Province from 1949 to 1954, and he also served as the commander and political commissar of the province's military garrison.
 Additionally, he was Vice Chairman of the PRC's Military Commission for South–Central China (overseeing military and public security forces in Guangdong, Hainan, Henan, Hubei and Hunan).